Cursor vs GitHub Copilot 2026: Which AI Code Editor to Choose?

 Pros:

-- Works in any popular IDE: VS Code, JetBrains, Visual Studio, Neovim, Xcode
+- Works everywhere: VS Code, JetBrains, Visual Studio, Neovim, Xcode

-- Free tier with 2,000 completions — enough for small projects
+- Free tier with 2,000 completions genuinely works for side projects

-- Strong Enterprise integration with the GitHub ecosystem
+- Enterprise integration with the GitHub ecosystem is mature and battle-tested

 Cons: